Alethio36/mediastack/docs/roadmap.md

   noisy to point at the household directly).

 ### Media monitoring
-Answering "what happened to X?" after the fact.
-The nightly media manifest is in place (docs/disaster-recovery.md); still to build:
+Answering "what happened to X?" after the fact: the nightly media manifest (docs/disaster-recovery.md), the arr recycle bin and deletion attribution are all built; what each still leaves open is noted below.
-- *Arr recycle bin via `wire`.* User-configurable: on/off, location (default `${DATA_ROOT}/recycle/<svc>/`, must share the media filesystem — an arr recycle is a move, cross-filesystem it becomes a full copy), retention days (default 7; upgrades keep the old file for the whole window, so 4K remux chains cost disk).
-Covers arr-initiated deletes only.
+- *Arr recycle bin — built (Sept 2026).* On by default (existing installs too, with the warning), `RECYCLE_ENABLED` / `RECYCLE_ROOT` / `RECYCLE_DAYS`; set by
+  `wire arr`, checked by doctor, its space watched nightly with the manifest (ops notified); mediastack never empties it.
+Follow-up, not built: the manifest's loss report could say a lost file is still in the recycle bin, and where.
 - *Deletion attribution via auditd (opt-in) — built (phases 1–3).* The `audit` verb: `on` installs auditd (or joins one the host already runs, touching nothing of it) and loads the watch for the media root; `off`